Allocation: Retail and Institutional Demand

 Quick Answer

-Allocation splits the deal between retail demand (aggregated across syndicate member retail desks via free retention) and institutional demand (concentrated in the pot, allocated by the lead based on quality of account, mandate fit, and prior IPO support).
-The pot operates as either a fixed pot (concession credit split per a predetermined schedule) or a jump-ball pot (the institutional buyer designates which syndicate member receives the selling-concession credit).
-Branch managers confirm allotments before allocation lock.
+Allocation splits the deal between retail demand, aggregated across syndicate member desks via free retention, and institutional demand, concentrated in the pot and allocated by the lead on quality of account, mandate fit, and prior IPO support.
+The pot is either a fixed pot (concession credit split per a schedule) or a jump-ball pot (the buyer designates the credited member).

 The book gives the bookrunner the total demand.
 Allocation decides who gets what.
 The mechanics are split between retail flow and institutional flow, each with its own routing rules.